cosmiconfig/cosmiconfig/README.md

 .config.cjs
 ```

-In this file, you can configure `cosmiconfig` itself.

-The following properties are currently actively supported in this file:
+The following properties are currently actively supported in these places:

 ```yaml
 cosmiconfig: